-Passionate chef brings fine dining experience to aged care
+Passionate chef brings fine dining experience to Harbourview Care Home

-A very special chef who loves to sing is helping to brighten the lives of residents at a Wellington care home.
+A very special chef who loves to sing is helping to brighten the lives of residents at a Wellington care home in New Zealand.
 Jerson Lat has been awarded for his beautiful and delicious culinary creations, at the 2017 Global Bupa Awards.

 Bupa Harbourview's head chef Jerson Lat, treats every resident like a member of his family.